 By the end of this article, the decision will — as we hope — be more effortless.

-Petrol cars vs. gasoline cars: the complete comparison
+Diesel cars vs. gasoline cars: the complete comparison

 Diesel (or petrol) and gasoline cars operate identically.
 Both move thanks to an engine, which uses these two fuel types.
 Therefore, the mechanism and the way of functioning are pretty much the same.